VILLASframework/documentation/node/Configuration.md

 # Configuration {#node-config}

-The VILLASnode configuration is completly contained in a single file.
+The VILLASnode configuration consists of a a single file.

-Take a look at the example configuration: `server/etc/example.conf`.
+For an example please look at: `/etc/villas/node/example.conf`.

 The configuration file consists of three sections: